ssheggrud/project-bifrost/examples/README.md

 ### 📂 Files in this section:

-- `migraine_ai_translation.md` — Demonstrates how to convey complex, nonlinear pain experiences to AI in a way that invites support instead of confusion or minimization.
+- [Migraine AI Translation](migraine_ai_translation.md) — Demonstrates how to convey complex, nonlinear pain experiences to AI in a way that invites support instead of confusion or minimization.
-- `grief_conversation.md` — Explores how AI can hold emotional space in the wake of loss, avoiding platitudes and instead offering presence, reflection, and care.
+- [Grief Conversation](grief_conversation.md) — Explores how AI can hold emotional space in the wake of loss, avoiding platitudes and instead offering presence, reflection, and care.

 ---